Internships

 6. Keep a detailed work log during your internship.

-• Students will record their hours worked and descriptions of the work they do each day at the internship.
-This log will be signed by the supervisor, and it will be turned in at the end of the semester.
+• Record hours worked with descriptions of the work they do each day at the internship.

-• The work log will be submitted as part of the final internship portfolio.
+• This log will be signed by the supervisor and turned in at the end of the semester as part of the final internship portfolio.

 7. Have your supervisor fill out an Intern Evaluation Form twice during the term and return it to the internship director.